Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/our-first-react-application.md

 Today we are looking into building our first app in React.

 I've been experimenting with `React`, `Vue` and `Angular`.
-React has been a stable work horse with a lot of features.
+React has been a stable workhorse with a lot of features.
 Hence this tutorial on how to start our first app in React.

 React, of course, is built on top of JavaScript, so make sure you have a good enough understanding of Vanilla JavaScript.